abhisheksharma9111/drug-search-tracker/README.md

 ```

+Would you like:
+- A sample `.env` configuration?
+- Sample `POSTMAN` collection or Swagger file for API testing?
+- A `LICENSE` file (MIT) added?

-Let me know if you'd like me to generate a `LICENSE` file or setup example responses for the endpoints.
+Let me know and I’ll generate it.
 ```